Rewind Festival sells '80s pop from English countryside to Asia

 Since setting up in Henley five years ago, Rewind Festivals have been spreading.
 A second edition was set up at Scone Palace, near Perth in Scotland, and there are now three in South Africa, one in Bangkok and another in Dubai.

-Coming up, according to David Heartfield, chief executive officer of organisers Impresario Festivals, is a Rewind in Kuala Lumpur.
+Coming up, according to David Heartfield, chief executive officer of organizers Impresario Festivals, is a Rewind in Kuala Lumpur.

 The overseas festivals attract a lot of ex-pats, Heartfield said, but the line-up is tailored to meet local demand, including some bands that may have been popular locally bit not known elsewhere.